Shuttle/Pendel/docs/shuttle-esb/options/servicebus.md

 | `CompressionAlgorithm` | empty (no compression) | The name of the compression algorithm to use during message serialization. |
 | `EncryptionAlgorithm` | empty (no encryption) | The name of the encryption algorithm to use during message serialization. |

-The `IIdentityProvider` implementation is responsible for honouring the `cacheIdentity` attribute.
+The `IIdentityProvider` implementation is responsible for honouring the `CacheIdentity` attribute.